alexpate/awesome-design-systems/README.md

 \*_Projects marked as open source may not always be open to use.
 Always check the license of these projects before using them._

 Although 'design systems', 'ui libraries', and 'pattern libraries' are different things, they are often used interchangeably.
 This list contains all three.
+Moreover if you wish to have a step by step guide to system-design then visit [System Design Roadmap](https://roadmap.sh/system-design)

 ### Credits